Harold's Cross Stadium

 Harold's Cross Stadium was a greyhound racing stadium in Harold's Cross, Dublin, owned and operated by the Irish Greyhound Board.

 Facilities included a grandstand restaurant, carvery, a number of bars, totalisator betting and seating.

 Racing took place every Tuesday and Friday evening and race distances were 325, 525, 550, 570, and 750 yards and the feature competitions at the track were the Corn Cuchulainn, the Puppy Derby and the Grand National.

-The stadium closed on 13 February 2017 due to financial constraints at the owner.
+The stadium closed on 13 February 2017 due to the financial constraints of its owner, state greyhound racing body Bord na gCon.
+Bord na gCon later sold the track to the Department of Education for €23 million in 2018 and apartments have also been built on the site.
 The proceeds from the sale were proposed be used to help pay a €20.3 million debt incurred from the construction of Limerick Greyhound Stadium.

 Football

 The stadium was used over the years by five football teams who were competing in the League of Ireland: